I attended a scientific high school. I was mainly interested in chemistry and biology but,

 program my own website.

-While programming I was adding more and more features to the website
+While programming, I was adding more and more features to the website

 4th and 5th year passed without any particular event for me.

-Some periods I was programmimg, some other period I was
+Some periods I was programming, some other period I was studying some specific subject.

-But, I felt I still wanted to explore and so I took the engineering test to get admitted to the
+I felt I still wanted to explore and so I took the engineering test to get admitted to the

-University of Trento and study computer science.
+University of Trento to study computer science.

-I finish high school and on september I move to Trento.
+I finish high school and on September I move to Trento.

 The most important thing about moving to Trento

-doing the laudary, etc.
+doing the laundry, etc.

 Also, I was living in a student residence and there I had the